liyawang/maizecode/docs/Agave-SciApps.md

 * Register the app on sciapps.org system
   * Use the 'debug' queue of the system for testing and building workflow
   * Use 'exampleData' for testing and building workflow
-  * Contact support@SciApps.org if you don't have access or you need to add example data to 'public'
+  * Contact support@SciApps.org if you don't have access or you need to add example data
   * The system and public data is set up to avoid unnecessary data transfer among TACC, CSHL and UA
 * Define an output explicitly if you want to use it in building automated SciApps workflows
   * For an example, check the examplar [variant calling workflow](../wrappers/platypus_workflow/README.md)